Duck-jun99/Duck-jun99.github.io/_featured_categories/ETC.md

 layout: list

 # The title of the tag's page.
-title: Study
+title: ETC

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: study
+slug: etc

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  각 카테고리에 따른 공부 내용 정리
+  기타 필요한 내용 정리

 # (Optional) You can disable grouping posts by date.
 # no_groups: true